-If your team already has their hands full with other HR responsibilities, they may fall short in their recruitment tasks.
+They can fall behind in their recruiting assignments if your team already has their hands full of other HR responsibilities.
 Likewise, hiring can take away valuable time from their other HR responsibilities.
 If this is the case with your small business, enlisting the help of an RPO agency may be the optimal route for you.

 READ THIS RELATED ARTICLE: 6 Key Trends and Statistics to Drive Your Recruitment Strategies

 From interviewing to training, hiring an in-house recruitment team takes extensive cost, time, and effort.
 Outsourcing is cost- and time-efficient since it keeps finances flexible, not fixed.